RodFireProductions/Status/readme.md

 ## Updating Status

 Run `Update.py` to update status.
+Make sure to change `site_url` to the url you'll be using.

-To update the status, commit, and push to origin, you'll have to change the directory listed in `Status Update.bat` and then run it.
+To update the status and push it via Git, you'll have to change the directory listed in `Status Update.bat` and then run it.

 ## Running The Site